Getting Their Priorities Straight: Easter in the Early 20th Century

 Photo Credit: Merry Old Santa Claus, Thomas Nast, 1 January 1881, Harper’s Weekly: Soerfm/Wikimedia Commons/PD Art (PD Old 100)

-Last, but not least, there’s Santa.
-We think of Santa as a jovial, white-bearded, and somewhat heavy-set man bestowing presents to “good” little boys and girls.
-In the 19th century, Santa took on political and social implications.
+We think of Santa as a jovial and white-bearded man bestowing presents to “good” little boys and girls.
+But in the early 20th century, Santa had political and social implications.
 Santa was the glorified symbol of Capitalism with a capital “C”, an authoritative and somewhat mystical figure who held gifts aplenty — for those who deserved them, of course.
-The deserved ones were judged not by their goodness but by their political beliefs or support of Capitalism.
+The deserved ones were judged not by their goodness but by their political beliefs or their support of Capitalism.

 If you love fun, engaging mysteries set in the past, you’ll enjoy my novella The Missing Ruby Necklace!
 It’s available exclusively to my newsletter subscribers and you can get it here.
 By signing up, you’ll also get news about upcoming releases, fun facts about women’s history, classic true-crime tidbits, and more!